 Further information on the management approach can be found in the Environmental management section.

 The focus of the energy management system at Fresenius Kabi is on improving energy performance and preventing excessive use of energy.
 Key opportunities are reducing energy and emissions in proportion to the volume of production activities.
 Fresenius Kabi derives its energy mainly from external providers.
 This includes the purchase of renewable energy such as hydropower, solar, or wind power.
-The business segment also generates electricity in its own facilities and uses, e. g., combined heat and power systems.
-Fresenius Kabi wants to increase the share of renewable energy in its overall energy consumption.
+The business segment also generates electricity in its own facilities and uses, e. g., combined heat and power systems or solar panels at its own sites.
+The business segment has put into operation further solar panels in 2022 and wants to increase the share of renewable energy in its overall energy consumption.

 Local measurable objectives and energy targets are derived from the business segment’s global energy policy.
-As stated in the chapter Environmental management, Fresenius Kabi has matrix certification for its global energy management system, which is audited annually and certified by TÜV Rheinland.
+As stated in the Environmental management section, Fresenius Kabi has matrix certification for its global energy management system, which is audited annually and certified by TÜV Rheinland.

-Responsibility for energy management lies with the divisional and local organizations; global management responsibility lies with the central EHS function, which reports to the responsible member of Fresenius Kabi’s Management Board.
+Responsibility for energy management is anchored in the management board areas and local organizations; global management responsibility lies with the central EHS function, which reports to the responsible member of Fresenius Kabi’s Management Board.

 The rising temperatures resulting from climate change are also affecting Fresenius Helios’ business operations, especially in Spain.
 In recent years, refrigeration technology, which serves to cool technical equipment and hospital rooms, has become more important for hospital operations than heat generation.
-In addition, more frequent severe weather events such as heavy rainfall or flooding may pose a threat to the health care services of hospitals.
+In addition, more frequent severe weather events such as heavy rainfall or flooding may pose a threat to the smooth healthcare services of hospitals.